h-a-graham/Metashape_Auto_Workflow/README.md

 - Run ‘PhSc_Part2_DPC.py’ *(If running on ISCA note the Moab number for tracking purposes).*

 **5. Interactive**
-- If running on ISCA, note processing time, peak memory use, dense cloud quality setting and number of images (send information to Andy).
 - Review console output for errors.
 - Review plausibility of dense point cloud (& remove obvious outliers).